History of National Princess Day

 National Princess Day Activities

-For kid-friendly, stick to a princess-themed party with castle, crown, and princess inspired foods (cupcakes, cookies, brownies, cake).
+For kids, stick to a princess-themed party with castle, crown, and princess inspired foods (cupcakes, cookies, brownies, cake).
 For adults, focus on sparkly decor and pink cocktails.
 Want an easier alternative?
-Gather a group of friends for happy hour and gift them with a princess crown for a fun, festive touch.
+Gather a group of friends for happy hour and gift them with a princess tiara for a fun, festive touch.

 Let National Princess Day be a good reminder to focus on how you present yourself to the world.
-For example, princesses are known for the way they walk, talk, sit, and eat (to name a few examples we can remember from The Princess Diaries), so acknowledge the day by trying to improve these things.
+For example, princesses are known for the way they walk, talk, sit, and eat (to name a few examples we can remember from The Princess Diaries).
+But maybe the princess you're embodying is Xena, so be the leader you were born to be!

 Fashionable, flawless, fabulous — these are just a few words that come to mind when thinking about a princess (real or fictional).
 So on National Princess Day, treat yourself to something that’ll make you feel like one.
 Book a facial or massage, get a manicure or pedicure, go on a shopping spree or make an appointment with your hairstylist — whatever you choose to do, we hope you feel and look fashionable, flawless, and fabulous by the end of the day.